saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 ![Darwin home directory](/assets/images/user_home_directory.png)

 #Groups
 >*Users can be organized in groups.
 A user may belong to one or more groups of users.
-The concept of groups serves the purpose of assigning sets of privileges for a given resource and sharing them among many users that need to have them. (perhaps because they are all members of a project working team and they all need access to some common project files) So, on my system user 'nick' and user 'www' both belong to the group 'perlfect'.
+The concept of groups serves the purpose of assigning sets of privileges for a given resource and sharing them among many users that need to have them (perhaps because they are all members of a project working team and they all need access to some common project files).
+So, on my system user 'nick' and user 'www' both belong to the group 'perlfect'.
 This way, they can have some shared privileges over the files for this site.
 User 'nick' needs them to edit the site, and user 'www' needs them to manage the webserver that will be publishing the site.*

 The utility ***groups*** will list all the groups to which you (or the optionally specified user) belong.